-Context and environment play a huge role and can strengthen or break any habit- healthy or not.
+Research shows that context and environment play a huge role and can strengthen or break any habit.

-I call this category double-habit triggers because your desire to smoke is being triggered by other habits you have associated with smoking.
+I call this category double-habit triggers because what reminds you to smoke are other habits you have.

 Drinking coffee or alcohol, watching tv, eating and even talking on the phone are all habits.

 If you usually smoke while drinking your coffee, it may seem that you can’t enjoy your coffee unless you smoke.
 And if you quit, life won’t be as fulfilling or enjoyable without cigarettes.
 But as you’ll see in a bit, that’s not the case.

 All 4 Types of Smoking Triggers Can Happen at the Same Time